Skip to content

 Custom checks can be used to easily define rules checked by Teamscale.
 The Teamscale distribution already comes with about 100 build-in checks for different languages, which are build upon the same framework.

 The »Teamscale Custom Check API« allows users to extend Teamscale by writing custom analyses that create findings.
 These custom checks are executed within Teamscale's incremental analysis engine and, thus, provide real-time feedback to developers on every commit.
-Consequently, Teamscale treats the findings created by custom checks equal to all other findings, such that all finding-related features, like tolerating, flagging as false positive, visualizations, filtering etc., can be used just as usual.
+Consequently, Teamscale treats the findings created by custom checks equal to all other findings, such that all finding-related features, like tolerating, marking as false positive, visualizations, filtering etc., can be used just as usual.

 A custom check is a local analysis in Teamscale, i.e. its implementation is given a single source file as an input and the check can create findings for code locations within this file.
 A check can use the source code of the file as plain text, the sequence of tokens or the abstract syntax tree (AST) of the file or a combination of these for its analysis.
 Each Teamscale distribution already contains many built-in checks, e.g., for detecting bad practices or uncovering bugs.